Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Point-Source Singularity as

 \section{Point-Source Singularity as $z\to 0$}

 We write the wavelike term in the general amplitude form

-where $\vec x=(x,y,z)$ is the relative vector from the image, $H$ is the Heaviside function that enforces the wake be downstream of the disturbance, and the phase is $g = (x+yt)\sqrt{1+t^2}$.
-The variable of integration is $t=\tan\theta$ where $\theta$ is the wave direction relative to $x$.
-For a point-source the amplitude $A\equiv 1$, but this general form anticipates the analytic integration of Section~\ref{sec:line_integrated_kernels} and gives a unified form for numerical evaluation in Section~\ref{sec:fast_evaluator}.
+where $\vec x=(x,y,z)$ is the relative vector from the image, $H$ is the Heaviside function, and the phase is $g = (x+yt)\sqrt{1+t^2}$.
+The variable of integration is $t=\tan\theta$ where $\theta$ is the wave propagation direction relative to $x$.
+The amplitude $A\equiv 1$ for a point-source, but this general form anticipates the analytic integration of Section~\ref{sec:line_integrated_kernels} and gives a unified form for numerical evaluation in Section~\ref{sec:fast_evaluator}.

 Stationary points of the wavelike phase satisfy $\partial_t g = 0$, and are given by